kwonus/Quelle/AV-Bible-ICL.md

 | 99999:H            | Strongs Number                          | decimal Strongs number for the Hebrew word in the Old Testament | One of Strongs\[4\]                                          | 0x7FFF |
 | 99999:G            | Strongs Number                          | decimal Strongs number for the Greek word in the New Testament | One of Strongs\[4\]                                          | 0x7FFF |

-### 4-3 - Object Model to support search tokens in Quelle-AVX
+### 4-3 - Object Model to support ICL search tokens

-An object model to support specialized Search Tokens for Quelle-AVX is depicted below:
+An object model to support specialized ICL Search Tokens is depicted below:

 ![QFind](./QFind.png)

-### 4.4 - Quelle-AVX Addendum
+### 4.4 - ICL conformance to the Quelle specification

-Vanilla Quelle specifies two possible implementation levels:
+Quelle specifies two possible implementation levels:

 - Level 1 [basic search support]
 - Level 2 [search support includes also searching on part-of-speech tags]

-AVX-Quelle is a Level 2 implementation with augmented search capabilities.
-AVX-Quelle extends baseline Vanilla-Quelle to include AVX-specific constructs.
+ICL is a Level 2 Quelle implementation with augmented search capabilities.
+ICL extends Quelle to include AVX-Framework-specific constructs.
 These extensions provide additional specialized search features and the ability to manage two distinct lexicons for the biblical texts.

-1. AVX-Quelle represents the biblical text with two substantially similar, but distinct, lexicons.
+1. ICL represents the biblical text with two substantially similar, but distinct, lexicons.
 The search.lexicon setting can be specified by the user to control which lexicon is to be searched.
 Likewise, the render.lexicon setting is used to control which lexicon is used for displaying the biblical text.
 As an example, the KJV text of "thou art" would be modernized to "you are".

    - AV/KJV *(a lexicon that faithfully represents the KJV bible; AV purists should select this setting)*